mobify/workshop--adaptivejs-site/README.md

 9. In your browser, to inspect the logo on the desktop site [Merlin's Potions at http://training.merlinspotion.com/](http://training.merlinspotion.com/), right click with your mouse and the **"Inspect Element"** menu option.

-    The logo is included as a background image.
-However, this approach does not work for our build because we do not include the desktop CSS on our adapted page.
-Instead, we add a copy of the logo to the project.
+    The logo is included as a background image through the desktop CSS.
+However, this approach does not work for the mobile build because we do not include the desktop CSS on our adapted page.
+Instead, we'll have to add a copy of the logo to the project.

 10. In your browser, go to `http://training.merlinspotions.com/img/logo.png`.
 Save the logo as `logo.png` in your `workshop--adaptive-js-site` project directory `static/img` sub-folder.
 11. In your editor, open `template.dust` again and add an `img` image element for the logo: